arthurmco/familyline-testbed/README.md

 relative path builds (they are useful while debugging).
 The last one installs the package.

-By default, it generates only a DEB file.
-To generate a RPM one, you need `rpmbuild`, and to add a `-DCPACK_GENERATOR=RPM` before the dot, in the first command
+By default, it generates a DEB and a RPM file.

 Note that, unless you customize the `CMAKE_INSTALL_PREFIX`, it will install in the `/usr/local` directory